rdio/jsapi-examples/now-playing/README.md

 ## High

+* "Skip album" button

 ## Normal

+* Update "add to collection" button for albums that are in your collection, even those that don't have "al" type
 * If there are more than the first set of images, keep loading
 * Show play/pause status
 * Load two images at a time to deal with slow ones?
 Or have a timeout?
 Or load the next one right after the swap?